Nearly 1,000 displaced by Hurricane Ida find a home in Alexandria mega-shelter

 About 3,400 people were in state- and parish-operated shelters Friday, five days after Hurricane Ida swept through Louisiana leaving more than a million people without power and thousands without a home to return to.

-Nearly 1,000 of those people were in a mega-shelter operated by the state at the Rapides Parish Coliseum in Alexandria.
+Nearly 1,000 of those people were in a mega-shelter in Alexandria.
 That shelter, run by the Louisiana Department of Health and the Louisiana Department of Family and Child Services, opened its doors last week.
 It normally holds 3,200 but because of COVID, it is limited to 1,200 people.

 Just before Ida made landfall, the first 19 people arrived at the Alexandria shelter.
 More than 50 cames a few hours later.
 Then, hundreds.
 As of early afternoon Friday, the total number of guests was 930, according to Daniel Doyle, a DFCS shelter coordinator.